thunderous-r/FunBot/README.md

 # FunBot

-A simple telegram bot, that allows to play Hangman or Bulls and Cows game.
+A simple telegram bot, that allows to play Hangman or Bulls and Cows game made for fun while studying.